carycode/krnl/README.md

 - tone() function uses at least timer2.
 - -  You can’t use PWM on Pin 3,11 when you use the tone() function an Arduino and Pin 9,10 on Arduino Mega.

+Warning 1)

+There has been found some problems with int/flot conversion to ascii strings in conjugation with printing and user written interrupt service routines.

+It is time of writing (March 2015) unclear what the problem is but you may experience a frozen system - but it is burried some where in the C++ supplied library.

+The solution is to do own numer to string conversion and the use Serial.print to print the string

+   int i;
+   Serial.print(i);

+See some example code at  https://github.com/jdn-aau/i2a for int and long for conversion

+Warning 2)
+You have from Arduino inherited many critical regions which you have to protect - like

+- Serial channels - only on thread at time must have access
+- digital and analog IO (digitalRead, AnalogRead,...)
+- and in general all libraries - so take care

+This is NOT an Ardunio problem but standard i multithreaded systems

 (c)
 * "THE BEER-WARE LICENSE" (frit efter PHK)           *
  * <jdn@es.aau.dk> wrote this file.
 As long as you    *